stitchdata/docs/_replication/replication-methods/replication-methods-overview.md

         content: |
           {{ site.data.tooltips.full-table-rep }}

-          If a table doesn't have a column suitable for Key-based Incremental, or if Log-based Incremental is unavailable, this method will be used to replicate data.
+          If a table doesn't have a column suitable for Key-based Incremental or if Log-based Incremental is unavailable, this method will be used to replicate data.
 [Learn more about Full Table Replication here]({{ link.replication.full-table | prepend: site.baseurl }}).

   - title: "Compare Replication Methods"
     anchor: "compare-replication-methods"